 On July 24, 1837, Robert Cocking ascended hanging below the balloon, which was piloted by Green and Spencer.
 His parachute was decorated by the artist E. W. Cocks.
 Cocking was in a basket which hung below the parachute which in turn hung below the basket of the balloon, hoping to reach 8000 feet (2.400m).
 However the balloon’s and parachute’s weight was too large.
 At 1.500m, the balloon was located nearly over Greenwich and Green informed Cocking that he would be unable to rise any higher if the attempt was to be made in daylight.
 Faced with this information, Cocking released the parachute.

 The large crowd witnessing Cockings parachuting attempt immediately found out that Cocking was in trouble.
 In his calculations, Cocking did not include the weight of theparachute itself.
 As a result, the descent was too quick.
 Though rapid, the descent continued evenly for a few seconds, but then the entire apparatus turned inside out and plunged downwards with increasing speed.
 The parachute broke up before it hit the ground and at about 60 to 90 m off the ground the basket detached from the remains of the canopy.
 Cocking was killed instantly in the crash.
 His body was found in a field in Lee.
 Initially Cayley was blamed for the failure of the parachute, but tests later revealed that although Cayley had neglected to mention the additional weight of the parachute in his paper, the cause of the crash had been a combination of the parachute’s weight and its flimsy construction, in particular the weak stitching connecting the fabric to the hoops.
 However, later tests by the American balloonist John Wise showed that Cocking’s design would have been successful if only it had been larger and better constructed.
+The problem of pendulum movements, which first occurred with Garnerin’s parachute, was later solved by installing a vertex opening at the top of the parachute.

 At yovisto academic video search you may be interested in a video by NASA, setting a new payload record for parachutes.